 You can run predictive analytics to determine the price variations of vendors throughout the year.
 Based on this information, you can book the lowest-priced hotel or bring more options during a particular month.
 Moreover, you can incorporate a stricter advanced booking rule to take advantage of the lowered prices.

-After the Covid-19 pandemic, travelers’ safety has become paramount for companies and travelers alike.
-The new Generation-C business travelers are highly cautious about their safety while traveling for work.
+The new generation of business travelers are highly cautious about their safety while traveling for work.
 Hence, it is your responsibility to go beyond your Duty of Care to ensure travelers’ safety.
-Business travel analytics can help you with that.
+Travel analytics can help you with that.

 You can collect real-time information from hotels and flights about their safety protocols so that travelers can make better decisions and take necessary precautions.
 Moreover, you can use the data to create a safety scorecard for a particular area to prevent travelers from going anywhere with a health hazard or social unrest.

 Sustainability in business travel is a necessity in today’s day and age.
 According to a study, air travel constitutes 2 percent of the global greenhouse gas emissions.
 Hence, it is time for businesses like yours to take charge and reduce their carbon footprint.
 Business travel analytics can help you ensure sustainable travel.